Mayor-king/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # script that creates a file with text in it
 # script that reverse its input.
 # script that removes all letters c and C from input
-# Replace all characters A and c from input to Z and e respectively.
+# Replace all characters A and c from input to Z and e respectively
+# capital.
 # DJ Cut Killer